mauroalberti/geoSurfDEM/README.md

 ###How does it work?

 Below you see the screenshot of an application run in a Linux shell.
 When compiled for Windows, the procedure is identical.
+The total run time can be quite long, many minutes or more.

 ![alt tag](http://www.malg.eu/geosurfdem/images/appl_run.png)